 I always cringe at this one, because for some reason he’s dangling his feet – not a smart thing to do and goofy-lookin’ to boot!

-I’m not sure of the year – probably mid-’60s – but he appears to be riding a Japanese bike; maybe a Honda:
+I’m not sure of the year – probably mid-’60s – but Dylan appears to be riding a Yamaha….

 Pretty Cool